Langtang Valley Trek - 8 Days

 • And keep the important documents in your main small bag so you can take them out whenever required.

 • Only opt for a healthy diet during the Langtang Valley trek.
-Say no to alcohol and junk for the next 10 days.
+Say no to alcohol and junk food for the next 08 days.

-• When purchasing or renting your trekking gear, make sure to check it’s of high quality.
+• When purchasing or renting your trekking gear, make sure to check that it’s of high quality.

 • In case you have any problems during the trek, don’t hesitate to consult with the guide or send a direct message to Mount Glory.
 We’ll be at your service 24/7.